-Amazing Ways To Utilize Empty Wall Space
+Amazing Ways to Utilize Wall Storage

 1. Clutter Busters

 How Cool is this amazing innovation?
-A full length mirror on hinges that opens to reveal tons of storage.
+A full-length mirror on hinges that opens to reveal tons of storage.
 It attaches to door hinges and folds out, perfectly utilizing even the tiniest space!
 It even works when your door is right next to the wall.
 Find it here.

 They have several options that work similarly like a bar series for towels, a mirrored medicine cabinet option, and an armoire cabinet that attaches on the back of the door.